usdot-jpo-ode/jpo-cvdp/README.md

 ## Standalone Cluster
 The docker-compose.yml file is meant for local testing/troubleshooting.

-To utilize this, pass the -f flag to the docker-compose command as follows:
+To utilize this, run the following command in the root directory of the project:
-> docker-compose -f docker-compose.yml up
+> docker compose up

 Sometimes kafka will fail to start up properly.
 If this happens, spin down the containers and try again.